-What we have found is that if an early-stage founder can check off the ten items below, they have a solid foundation by which to start a company.
+What we have found is that if an early-stage founder can check off the ten items below, they have a solid foundation by which to build a startup.
 You are absolutely not assured success if you can check off these items (nor are you assured failure if you can’t), but your chances of success are much, much higher if you can.

-If you're ready to launch a startup, join the Founder Institute today!
+If you're ready to build a startup, join the Founder Institute today!

 See the infographic below, and scroll down further for a full explanation:

 1. You are a Passionate About It